-Despite the observed stabilisation of the trend of the breeding dates (Figure 1), the study population is experiencing increased variation in the dates of the start of the breeding season (Figure S2).
+Despite the observed stabilisation of the trend of the breeding dates (Figure 1), the study population appears to experience increased variation in the dates of the start of the breeding season (Figure S2 and Figure S3).
 This increased variation could be explained by extreme weather events whose occurrence is expected to increase under climate change (Rahmstorf & Coumou, 2011; National Academies of Sciences, Engineering, and Medicine, 2016).
-These unpredictability and extremeness of environmental conditions can threaten the population if they lead to either excessively early or late breeding.
+Such unpredictability and extremeness of environmental conditions could threaten populations if they lead to either excessively early or late breeding, especially in temperate regions.
 In fact, extreme early breeding is associated with reduced hibernation periods which can decrease the body condition in spring (Reading, 2007).
 Additionally, early breeding can expose eggs and tadpoles to late frost events (Muir et al., 2014; Bison et al., 2021; Turner & Maclean, 2022).
-Delayed breeding can potentially pose a problem as well if the pond dries out during late spring warm conditions or if juveniles cannot accomplish full growth before hibernation.
+Delayed breeding can potentially pose a problem as well if the pond dries out during warm periods in late spring or if juveniles cannot accomplish full growth before hibernation.
 Indeed, smaller and younger juveniles are more at risk of death before and during the first hibernation period (Morin et al., 1990; Sinsch & Schäfer, 2016).
 This seems to be compensated in some cases by an accelerated growth at the larval stage in case of late breeding, but with a cost of reduced defences against predation (Orizaola et al., 2016).
 Such riskful situations can have strong negative effects on individual survival and reproductive output, ultimately leading to population declines (Reading, 2007; Iler et al., 2021).
 On the other hand, at least initially, climate change could lead to longer growing seasons during which individuals would have the opportunity to gather more energy before the onset of hibernation (Zani, 2008; Iler et al., 2021), with potentially positive effects at the population level.
 Climate change can as well lead to species expanding upward (Vitasse et al., 2021), with Bufo bufo populations observed locally extending their upper range limit to higher elevations (Lüscher et al., 2016).
 If moving upwards is not possible, high-elevation populations adapted to their environments could face local extirpation (Urban, 2018).

 Conclusion